data-dot-all/dataall/pages/architecture.md

 Also, APIs are private and accessible only through VPC endpoints.

-Finally, data.all static sites are hosted on Amazon ECS using docker containers.
+Finally, data.all static sites are hosted on Amazon ECS using docker containers through nginx server.